Arandim/TheWar/pages/The War.md

 	- [[001.02.02.07.17 Mark does not believe you]]
 	- [[001.03.01.01 Board the Enemy ship]] Make the correct commands for the players to sort their belonging in the boxes and make the transfer items command to make the gm sort the items in the box where the players have easy access to.
 Same as in 001.04.01.01
 	- [[001.05.01.01 The enemy Ship 1st Deck Prison Cell]] If Players can't find a way to escape or if they want to re-enter the dialogue
-	- Update all possible Dialogue Options after Clover and Dimitrys' Conversation after 001.05.01.01 Concerning their dissappearance
 	- The Battling Ships
 	- Facekick from Shaunella has to be removed once you either reach The Capital or the Golden Island.
 	- Intoxication from Dimitrys' Laboratory needs to be removed once you reach the Golden Island or The Capital